 cif a student, has completed their studies and wishes to remain in Australia as a visitor; or

-dif the holder of a working holiday visa, there are exceptional reasons for the grant of a visitor visa to extend the stay.
+d if the holder of a working holiday visa, there are exceptional reasons for the grant of a visitor visa to extend the stay.

 It is not possible to apply for a further visitor visa in Australia if the former visitor visa has, or had, a condition 8503 on it, unless that condition is removed.
 It can only be removed if events of a “compassionate and compelling” nature have occurred since the visa was granted that are beyond the control of the visa holder and that necessitate a further stay in Australia.

-DIBP’s policy is not to grant visitor visas that would extend a total stay beyond 12 months, except for students or for other “exceptional” reasons.
+DIBP’s policy is to not grant visitor visas that would extend a total stay beyond 12 months, except for students or for other “exceptional” reasons.

 Temporary residence is the entry for specified short- or long-term periods to engage in employment or other pursuits in Australia (not business discussion, negotiations, inspections, etc., which come within the visitors’ entry category).
 It covers such major groups as: